 Every stage requires different strategies in order to effectively treat each individual.
 This has caused these stages to gain recognition among therapists.
-While there are five main stages (Pre-Contemplation, Contemplation, Preparation, Action, and Maintenance), they can also be divided into early, middle, and late stages of recovery.
+While there are five stages (Pre-Contemplation, Contemplation, Preparation, Action, and Maintenance), they can also be divided into early, middle, and late stages of recovery.

-A client in the contemplation stage is considered to be in an early recovery phase, meaning that strategies focusing on their immediate concerns should hold high priority.
+A client in the stage of contemplation is considered to be in an early recovery phase, meaning that strategies focusing on their immediate concerns should hold high priority.
 Some of these immediate concerns include curbing cravings, abstaining from substance abuse, and preventing relapse.
 Whereas, the priorities addressed in the later phases of recovery may focus more on rebuilding damaged relationships.
 Regardless of the stage of addiction recovery in question, it is vital that therapists recognize what stage each client is in, in order to help them rebuild their life effectively.

-Staging an intervention during the Pre-Contemplation stage will likely be met with intense denial.
-Addicts in this stage usually blame their substance abuse on outside factors such as a stressful job or home life, and even genetic predispositions.
+Staging an intervention during the Precontemplation stage will likely be met with intense denial.
+Addicts in this stage usually blame their substance use on outside factors.
+These factors include a stressful job or home life and even genetic predispositions.
 This phase is often recalled as a very hopeless period in an addict’s life when they reflect back on it during recovery, many even remember it as rock bottom.
 Fortunately, these feelings usually lead to the next stage of recovery.
-Addicts are free to move on to the Contemplation phase once they have recognized that they have a problem.

 It is easy for addicts to remain in this stage for months, as they begin to think about potential courses of action.
 Addicts may continue to abuse drugs or alcohol during this stage, but many have reported enjoying it less, even if they are using more.
 Contemplators usually have increased feelings of hopelessness accompanied by uplifting feelings when thinking about the potential for change.
 It is important for addicts to shift their focus on a future free from substance abuse, rather than lingering on past mistakes.

 Those who have reached the preparation stage are fueled by excitement, as they have made concrete plans for their recovery.
 These plans may be taking a pledge of abstinence or admitting themselves into a rehabilitation facility.
 Regardless, these people are preparing for a life without drugs and alcohol and they have more than just a vague idea as to how they are going to accomplish this.
-Just by choosing a day, month, or even a year to focus on recovery helps addicts in the preparation stage move on to the next phase.
+Just choosing a day, month, or even a year to focus on recovery helps addicts in the preparation stage move on to the next phase.

 This stage of addiction recovery is relatively self-explanatory.
-During the action phase addicts begin the physical process of recovery, whether that be changing ones surroundings or changing their behavior.
+During the action phase, addicts begin the physical process of recovery, whether that be changing one’s surroundings or changing their behavior.
 In most cases, this involves beginning addiction recovery at an accredited rehabilitation facility.
-Finally making these necessary changes towards sobriety often builds an addicts confidence, as they will feel a sense of accomplishment.
+Finally making these necessary changes towards sobriety often builds an addict’s confidence, as they will feel a sense of accomplishment.
 This stage usually requires the most effort, but it is also one of the most important.
 The action stage is the foundation for long-term sobriety.
-Vulnerability is a commonly experienced during this phase.
+Vulnerability is something common that most will experience during this phase.
 It is typically the first time addicts experience outsiders looking in.
-Fortunately, the feelings of satisfaction associated with the action stage prove that their efforts, and vulnerability, is more than worthwhile.
+Fortunately, the feelings of satisfaction associated with the action stage prove that their efforts, and vulnerability, are more than worthwhile.